rchaining/hlo-importer/README.md

 [![ko-fi](https://img.shields.io/badge/-buy%20me%20a%20coffee-%23FF5E5B?style=plastic)](https://ko-fi.com/slate) [![patreon](https://img.shields.io/badge/-support%20me%20on%20patreon-%235C5C5C?style=plastic)](https://patreon.com/slatesfoundrystuff) ![GitHub release (by tag)](https://img.shields.io/github/downloads/zarmstrong/hlo-importer/hlo-importer-0.7.5/total?style=plastic) ![GitHub all releases](https://img.shields.io/github/downloads/zarmstrong/hlo-importer/total?style=plastic) ![GitHub](https://img.shields.io/github/license/zarmstrong/hlo-importer?style=plastic)

+# Foreword
+HUGE thanks to zarmstrong, from whom this project was forked.
+If you like this fork or any of his projects, consider supporting him on patreon—or at any of the other above links!

+This fork adds new items to the settings menu, allowing the GM to input the che character tokens for each of your player characters.
+One menu item will be created for each actor that has a user for an owner, and that user is NOT the Gamemaster.
+If you add a new actor with a player owner, refresh the page to update the settings.
+Find the element token for each PC in your game (described below) and insert them in the module configuration menu.
+To run the import, use the chat command "/update_users".

+To do:
+1. Create some way to inform the GM on what the status of the import is.
+Including how many sheets are to be imported, which sheet that is currently being imported, and when we're finished importing.
+2. Create some way to detect if an import is being run when the user enters the /update_users command (see caveats)

+Caveats:
+1. For any actors in the settings menu that you do not want to run an import on, simply leave that box blank.
+2. When running your import over multiple actors, it will wait to begin importing the next actor until you acknowledge the dialog box.
+This keeps the speed of requests down, as the remote tool throws errors if you run a number of overlapping imports.
+3. If you use the chat command /update_users while a previous import is running, your tool will break and possibly bork your character sheet.
+Do not do this.
+4. This fork adds a dependency to the Chat Commands Library.
+Don't know if there's any compatibility issue, be aware of that. https://foundryvtt.com/packages/_chatcommands
+5. Do not enable the original module and this one at the same time.
+I have absolutely no idea how that would behave.

+Currently based on version 0.7.5 of the original import tool.
+If you run into bugs using this module, check the current version of zarmstrong's hlo-importer.
+If it's ahead of 0.7.5, consider using the base importer and check if the bug persists.
 # Herolab Online PF2e Import Tool

 A module for Foundry VTT that converts and imports Herolab Online 2e characters.